-Employees can work from anywhere
+1. Employees can work from anywhere

-Online storage data allows employees to work from anywhere there is an Internet connection, which is a huge benefit to Matthew Vollmar, CEO of managed IT services provider Newmind Group.
+Online storage data allows employees to work from anywhere there is an internet connection, which is a huge benefit to Matthew Vollmar, CEO of managed IT services provider Newmind Group.
 He said his staff is no longer limited by location.

-No server maintenance
+2. No server maintenance

-Jeff Kear, owner and founder of online event management software provider Planning Pod, said one of the greatest benefits he gets from using online storage services is that he doesn't need to hire IT staff or retain consultants to maintain a server for all of his digital data.
+Jeff Kear, owner and founder of online event management software provider Planning Pod, said one of the greatest benefits he gets from using online storage services is that he doesn't need to hire IT staff or retain consultants to maintain a server for all his digital data.

 "Servers are expensive to run and often more expensive to maintain, and by using a service like Dropbox, I don't need to spend additional money on server support personnel," Kear said.
 "This probably saves my business $5,000 to $10,000 every year."

-Data is easily moved
+3. Data is easily moved

 As CEO of ecommerce consultant PDB Sales Inc., a business that has moved offices five times in the last seven years, Tao Wong said online storage makes the process go much smoother.
-"Concerns about data loss is minimized," Wong said.
+"Concerns about data loss are minimized," he said.
 "With the online data storage solutions, setup for the [new] offices has been a matter of plug-and-play."

 "We use an inexpensive cloud storage provider to ensure everyone has the most up-to-date version of working docs, like client proposals, training documents, SOWs and contracts," Tippins said.
 "It helps us manage our workflow, onboard new consultants and new clients, and makes it possible to be a small team, despite the large geographic area we span."

 Cost is a big reason why Mickey Luongo, vice president of heating and air conditioning products provider Total Home Supply, uses online data storage services over in-house options.
 "Managing servers in-house is expensive," Luongo said.
 "By outsourcing our data storage, we saved on a lot of hardware and maintenance costs."

-No data loss
+6. No data loss